bbauska/Manhattan-Project-2.0/README.md

 duties, even if they hold the necessary clearance level.
 End quote.
 Compartmentalization operates as a defensive security mechanism, reducing attack vectors for espionage, leaks, and intrusions.
 Compartmentalization is the basis for modern-day special access programs, as we will discuss later, with a singular SAP umbrella containing numerous compartmented subcomponents.
-Granting Oenheimer's request for a single isolated lab where the bomb could be designed and built, General Groves appropriated the remote school and officially named Oppenheimer scientific director.
+Granting Oppenheimer's request for a single isolated lab where the bomb could be designed and built, General Groves appropriated the remote school and officially named Oppenheimer scientific director.
 Oppenheimer's first job was to convince scientists and their families to join him for the duration of the war in a place he was not